The-Animonculory/Anvil/README.md

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Your windows version **must be 21H2 or newer** to run both Wabbajack and Anvil.

 Anvil *should* work on Linux, however this is not supported by the author.
-An unofficial guide to running the list on Linux is planned, alongside a version for Steam Deck.
+An unofficial guide to running the list on Linux is being developed.

 Running the list from Hard Disk Drives or external drives is **STRONGLY ADVISED AGAINST**.
 A lot of content is swapped at game run time and, as a result, fast storage and RAM are needed.